bayesflow-org/awesome-amortized-inference/CONTRIBUTING.md

 ## Important Note

 The `README.md` file is automatically generated from the `resources.bib` file by a GitHub Action workflow. **Do not edit the `README.md` file directly**, as your changes will be overwritten.
-Instead, make all changes by editing the `data.bib` file.
+Instead, make all changes by editing the `resources.bib` file.

 ## Submitting Your Contribution